 Week 6: It’s done.
 Allow the mortar to cure, clean the surface, place bench and planter on the new beautiful front porch.
 Problem: tired, but a good tired.
 Solution: Apply cold drink with ice from freezer.
 Lift repeatedly… http://dish.allrecipes.com/summer-sips-refreshing-summer-drinks/

 The experts have lots to say about the value of hot and cold therapy, and when to use heat or ice for aches, pains and injuries.
 The most basic guideline is if it is an injury or something sudden, use ice to slow circulation in the area to reduce inflammation and swelling.
 For muscle and joint aches that have been around for a while, use heat to increase circulation to the area to promote healing, and loosen muscle spasms and trigger points.
 I love this chart from the Cleveland Clinic.

 Many of our products here at the Hot and Cold Co will work either hot or cold.
 Just microwave for a minute or two for heat to ease stiffness and soreness, or store one in the freezer and apply to injuries to reduce inflammation and pain.
 Our wraps are high quality fabrics, and provide a buffer between your skin and the ice or heat you are using, so no extra layer like a towel is needed to protect your skin from direct contact with ice, as you might need with a plastic bag of ice or frozen peas.

-If you do a lot of home projects, you might just want our quick ice wrap in the freezer all the time…the hook and loop strap keep it in place wherever you need it so you can keep moving while using it.
+If you do a lot of home projects, you might just want our A Little Love Comfort Pack in the freezer all the time…to quickly help ease the pain in more ways than one!

 Of course, if that thumb got REALLY smashed, or any pain is ongoing or severe, do check with your doctor first.
 They are the only ones who can tell you for sure the best approach to ease your particular ache or pain.
 All we can share with you here are the basic guidelines generally given for each.